 If you love golf, there’s an amazing golf course in the Aphrodite Hills resort.
 It’s quite expensive, at €110-170 for a round of golf, (depending on the time of year), but it’s a cool place to go and have a coffee or a juice as the view over the course is quite spectacular.

 There’s also a Costa Coffee and a Haagan Das on site so it’s a nice place to pop in for a quick coffee or a cooling ice cream before, or after, visiting Aphrodite’s Rock.

 Lefkara is a village outside of Limassol in the hills.
 It has a long history of silversmithing and lace making.
 Even now, when you walk the cobbled streets you will see men in the workshops crafting and ladies making lace.

-It’s a great place to see a traditional Cypriot town, with lovely streets lined with bougainvillea flowers and pretty colourful buildings with overhanging balconies.
+Lefkara is a must-visit to see a traditional Cypriot life, with lovely streets lined with bougainvillea flowers and pretty colorful buildings with overhanging balconies.

 Quick Travel Itineraries For Cyprus

 Here are a couple of itineraries that include some of the best places to visit in Cyprus to help provide a starting point when planning your trip.

 If you want the best of island beach life then fly into Larnaca and base yourself in Protaras.

 On your first day book yourself onto a boat trip from Fig Tree Bay to explore the eastern Blue Lagoon and snorkel in the beautiful water at Cavo Greco.
 Relax on the incredible Fig Tree Bay beaches in the afternoon.
 Don’t miss this amazing boat trip from Protaras.